cern-eos/eos/doc/diopside/manual/using.rst

 		mgmofs.authlocal 1

-If you want to run your authentication front-end on a seperate machine from the MGM service, you can use ```mgm.authlocal 0```.
+If you want to run your authentication front-end on a separate machine from the MGM service, you can use ```mgm.authlocal 0```.
 Be aware that you have to protect the given port from 'unwanted' access.
 There is no authentication involved in the communication from front-end to back-end MGM.